 Read this post to know the safety profile of oral hypoglycemic medications and injections in pregnancy.

 When Do You Need To Take Insulin During Pregnancy?

-Women with gestational diabetes do not produce insulin or their body stops responding to the natural insulin, increasing the blood glucose levels.
+Women with diabetes do not produce insulin or their body stops responding to the natural insulin, increasing the blood glucose levels.
 Their endocrine system is affected as it impacts insulin production or function, resulting in high blood sugar levels.
-Therefore, the doctor might prescribe insulin to keep the blood glucose levels under check (2).
+Therefore, insulin is required and may be prescribed to keep your blood glucose levels in control (2).